Levels of edit: History

 Level 1 includes all of the above categories, while Level 5 includes only Policy and Coordination.

 In 1976, JPL first published Van Buren and Buehler's work as The Levels of Edit.
-JPL published a second edition in 1980, and the United States Government Printing Office (GPO) sold copies of the book to the general public.
-After the GPO’s supply of the second edition was depleted, the Society for Technical Communication (STC) made available a facsimile reprint of the second edition.
+JPL published a second edition in 1980, which was distributed to the public by the United States Government Printing Office (GPO).
+After the GPO's supply of the second edition was depleted, the Society for Technical Communication (STC) made an exact reprint of the second edition available.

-Drawing on Van Buren and Buehler’s work, in 1985 the writing and editing group at the Los Alamos National Laboratory established four levels of edit for technical reports.
+Drawing on Van Buren and Buehler's work, in 1985 the writing and editing group at the Los Alamos National Laboratory established four levels of edit for technical reports.
 A team at the laboratory revised the work following a 1994 survey that indicated the original four levels no longer met authors’ needs.
 The Los Alamos revision presented three “author-based” levels of edit (proofreading edit, grammar edit, and full edit) whose goals were to “simplify the editing process, focus editing on improving technical clarity, and ensure that value was added in editing.”

-More recently, Rude reduced the levels to just two types: 1) comprehensive editing and 2) copyediting.
+For students learning technical communication, Carolyn D. Rude reduced the levels of edit to just two types: 1) comprehensive editing and 2) copy editing.
+Comprehensive editing encompasses "the full range of document qualities, including content, organization, and design as well as grammar and punctuation, with the goal of making a document more usable, suitable for its purpose and readers, and comprehension," while copy editing involves editing grammar, formatting, and sentence structure.

 Several chapters in New Perspectives on Technical Editing, edited by Avon J. Murphy, include discussions of the different types of edits.

-Other researchers built schemes based on editing rules, tasks, and analyses.
-For example, Tarutz defined a hierarchy of levels that Corbin and Oestreich referred to in their presentation at the 2011 STC Summit as “informal,” as follows.
+Other researchers have built schemes and workflows based on traditional editing rules, tasks, and analyses.
+For example, Tarutz defined a hierarchy of levels that Corbin and Oestreich referred to in their presentation at the 2011 STC Summit as “informal,” which are: